bluetoothStrawberry/blackfield/README.md

 ### 100.1 Fingerprinting

-Here we can everything we could do before the engagement .
-Usually `passive` but here I'm already interacting  directly with the box because it's `hackTheBox`.
+This step is crucial to gather as much intel on the target as possible before the engagement .
+Usually  it's only `passive` but here I'm already interacting  directly with the box because it's `hackTheBox`.

 ```sh
 ping -c1 10.10.10.192